The Complete Guide to Daycare Teacher Salaries

 Average salary for a daycare teacher by state

-When comparing the average salary for a daycare teacher in the United States on Indeed, the island state of Hawaii comes out on top with $47,824.
-Washington, Massachusetts, and California follow on this list with average salaries 25% above the national average.
+When comparing the average salary for a daycare teacher in the United States on Indeed, it is clear that daycare teachers can earn more depending on where they are located.
+States like Washington, California, Massachusetts, and Minnesota often have average salaries 25% or greater compared to the national average.

 Average salary